euphonie/study-notes/Other/ICU Certification/Median (Level 3).md

 		- **Not allowed** Twisting dive roll. [https://www.youtube.com/watch?v=aEIn6EvS61k](https://www.youtube.com/watch?v=aEIn6EvS61k)
 - Standing
 	- Series front and back handsprings are allowed
-	- Flips and connected jump-flips are not allowed
+	- **Not allowed** Flips and connected jump-flips are not allowed
-	- No twisting while airborne
+	- **Not allowed** No twisting while airborne
+		- Round offs are allowed
+- Running
+	- Flips
+		- back flips only in a tuck position and from a round off or round off back handspring
+			-

 3/4 front flip (stunt)